Taste and flavor

 Michael Jackson explains in Great Beer Guide, “Tasters often express flavors in terms of ‘aroma metaphors’ that refer to other drinks and food.”

 It’s ok to say that a beer has aromas of bananas and butterscotch, or grapefruit and flowers.
 That doesn’t mean that it was brewed with those ingredients, it’s the closest connection that our brain conjures up.
-As your senses are honed, it will be an indicator of ingredients or brewing process.
+As your senses are honed, characteristics of beer will be an indicator of ingredients or brewing process.

 All that you learned in elementary school about the taste map of your tongue?
 Yeah, forget about that.
 That model was derived by some whackos in the 1800s.